junaiddodhia/junaiddodhia/README.md

 ### Hi, I’m Junaid 👋

-I'm Junaid.
 I design experiences, write code, and tell stories.
 I’m a fan of white space, personal space and outer space.
 I like jokes too.

 Over the course of my tech career, I’ve worn many hats: from student to engineer, coding instructor, and designer.
 What has remained constant is my love for design.
 I’m known for having a sharp eye for detail while never losing sight of the bigger picture.
 My mission is to craft intuitive, seamless experiences that simply work.
 I believe in reducing cognitive load, humanizing interactions to reflect authentic human intentions, and narrowing the gap between intent and impact.